apache/dolphinscheduler/docs/docs/en/faq.md

 ## Q : When DolphinScheduler release a new version, and the change between current version and latest, and how to upgrade, and version number specification

-A: 1, The release process of Apache Project happens in the mailing list.
-You can subscribe DolphinScheduler's mailing list and then when the release is in process, you'll receive release emails.
+A: 1, The release workflow of Apache Project happens in the mailing list.
+You can subscribe DolphinScheduler's mailing list and then when the release is in workflow, you'll receive release emails.
 Please follow this [introduction](https://github.com/apache/dolphinscheduler#get-help) to subscribe DolphinScheduler's mailing list.

 2, When new version published, there would be release note which describe the change log, and there also have upgrade document for the previous version to new's.